Commercial

 - Hikvision NVRs - Important when the project needs proper storage planning, PoE design, and future camera growth.

-- Hikvision ColorVu packages - Useful when the buyer wants a quicker path into a bundled low-light camera family.
+- Hikvision ColorVu packages - Useful when the buyer wants a quicker way into a bundled low-light camera family.

 - Hikvision Turbo HD cameras - Useful where the site wants to reuse coax or upgrade an older analogue-style install more gradually.